-Level II Staging is used when an on-scene reserve of companies is required.
+Staging is used when an on-scene reserve of companies is required.
 These companies are placed in a Staging Area at a location designated by Command.
-When going to Level II, Command will give an approximate location for the Staging Area.
-Units which are already staged (Level I) will stay in Level I Staging unless advised otherwise by Command.
-All other responding units will proceed to the Level II Staging Area.
+Command will give an approximate location for the Staging Area.
+All other responding units will proceed to the Staging Area.

-The Staging Area should be away from the Command Post and from the emergency scene in order to provide adequate space for assembly and for assembly and for safe and effective apparatus movement.
+The Staging Area should be away from the Command Post and from the emergency scene in order to provide adequate space for assembly and for safe and effective apparatus movement.